Sunday 27 April 2025 ~ Thomas by Rev Dugald Wilson

 NOTICES:

-A very warm welcome to all who worship with us today.
-Please join us for morning tea following the service as we farewell and thank Dan for his time with us as Interim Minister.
+A very warm welcome to all who worship with us today, and many thanks to Rev Hugh Perry for leading our service.
+Please join us for morning tea following the service.

 Donations: if you would like to support the ministry at St Martins our bank account is: 03-1598-0011867-00.
 Please include your name as a reference.